Ensemble Multi-Quantiles: Adaptively Flexible Distribution Prediction for Uncertainty Quantification: Experiments

 \subsection{Performance of EMQ Family}

 We first examine the three models in EMQ family: EMQ$_0$, EMQ, and EMQW.
 Intuitively, EMQ$_0$ assumes conditional Gaussian and lacks flexibility, EMQ adds ensemble steps for seeking a balance between the distribution structure and the flexibility, and EMQW places more weights on the tail-side quantiles.
-We report their performance on the three evaluation metrics in Table \ref{tab:interval_ECE_EMQ_family}, \ref{tab:interval_sharpness_EMQ_family}, and \ref{tab:tail_interval_ECE_EMQ_family}.
+We report their performance under the three evaluation metrics respectively in Table \ref{tab:interval_ECE_EMQ_family}, \ref{tab:interval_sharpness_EMQ_family}, and \ref{tab:tail_interval_ECE_EMQ_family}.

-From the results reported, we find that EMQ outperforms EMQ$_0$ on both calibration and sharpness, verifying that the ensemble steps in EMQ successfully add appropriate flexibility into the conditional distributions learned.
-It shows the merits of EMQ as stated.
-EMQW performs further better than EMQ does on calibration, or on both EICE and TICE metrics.
+From the results reported, we find that EMQ significantly outperforms EMQ$_0$ on both calibration and sharpness (EMQ beats EMQ$_0$ on 15 datasets in Table \ref{tab:interval_ECE_EMQ_family}, and beats EMQ$_0$ on 18 in Table \ref{tab:interval_sharpness_EMQ_family}), verifying that the ensemble steps in EMQ successfully add appropriate flexibility into the conditional distributions learned.
+EMQW performs further better than EMQ on calibration, or on both EICE and TICE metrics.
 It indeed gives better tail-side intervals, as we expect.
 On the sharpness metric EIS, EMQW performs slightly worse than EMQ, but relatively the results are close.
 Overall, we think EMQW is the best choice in the three, and in the following experiments, we will use EMQW as our model choice when comparing to other methods.